mbaddar1/genmodel/README.md

-# lrgen
-Low-rank Generative Model Experiments
-The PhD Experimentes Repo
+# Repo for different Generative Modeling work related to my PhD